plone/Products.isurlinportal/README.rst

   Update at a time of your choosing, or if you experience problems.

 Version 1.x is compatible with Plone 4.3, 5.0, 5.1, 5.2, 6.0.
-Version 2.x is compatible with Plone 6.
+Version 2.x is compatible with Plone 6.0.
+Version 3.x is compatible with Plone 6.1 and higher.

 Reporting vulnerabilities or bugs